 How can compound lifts help you build and tone muscle?
 If you’ve been eating and exercising to fuel muscle growth, that may not be enough to get the results you feel you deserve.
 Far too many people rely on isolation exercises to fine-tune, bulk, and sculpt their targeted areas.

 First, it’s essential to learn what compound lifts are.
 Second, you need to know how they compare to other types of strength training.
 Isolation exercises are strength-building activities that focus on a single muscle or muscle group.
 For instance, when you’re performing leg or bicep curls, you’re performing isolation training.

-Many people prefer to use compound lifts to build muscles because it’s the most efficient.
+Many people prefer to use compound lifts to build muscles because they are the most efficient at doing it.

-It’s possible to burn more calories and fat in a shorter time and target multiple trouble zones.
-It’s also a great way to maximize your endurance.
+It’s possible to burn more calories and fat in a shorter time.
+Compound lifts target multiple trouble zones.
+They also maximize your endurance.
 With more of a respiratory load and more movements for getting your temperature and heart rate up, you can rapidly and significantly build your endurance.
 This works well for people training for shows or competitions or who have ambitious fitness goals that they’d like to meet.

 When performing compound lifts, it’s always important to be especially aware of your form.
 All fitness-related movements are infinitely more effective when they’re executed well.
 Before trying it, study each aspect of a movement and understand how you should engage your abs, how far apart you should plant your feet, where your shoulders should be, and how to perform breathing best.
 Take the time to get these activities right, and you’re guaranteed to optimize their benefits.

 Muscle growth will occur fastest when you do repetitions and sets until you overload and fatigue your muscles.

 You can achieve progressive overload by escalating your weight load or by gradually deepening movements such as squats.
-For instance, if you’re doing straight lefts, you can increase the amount that you’re lifting, or you can come up into high calf raise or drop increasingly lower into squats or lunge movements.
+For instance, if you’re doing regular squats, you can increase the amount that you’re lifting, or you can come up into high calf raise or drop increasingly lower into deep squat movements.